Naval Surface Warfare Center, Port Hueneme Division White Sands Detachment Team Receives PEO IWS Excellence Award for Rolling Airframe Missile Project

-Rolling Airframe Missile (RAM) Block 2B team from Naval Surface Warfare Center, Port Hueneme Division White Sands Detachment and Army Test and Evaluation Command involved with RAM Block testing project at White Sands Missile Range with RAM Launcher.
-Select individuals from the team pictured above received the Program Executive Office Integrated Warfare Systems Excellence Award for meeting project deadlines and goals related to the RAM Block 2B Project on Aug.
+Naval Surface Warfare Center, Port Hueneme Division (NSWC PHD) White Sands Detachment Rolling Airframe Missile (RAM) Block 2B team received the Program Executive Office Integrated Warfare Systems (PEO IWS) Excellence Award for meeting project deadlines and goals related to the RAM Block 2B Project on Aug.
 22, 2020.

+The team worked alongside the U.S. Army’s White Sands Missile Range (WSMR) personnel to assist Naval Air Weapons Station China Lake with carrying out the project after learning that the test could not be performed at China Lake due to damage the base suffered from an earthquake in 2019.

+After being approached by the program office about the situation, the White Sands team accepted the project, met deadlines throughout the event and remained on schedule, said Cmdr.
+Colin Monk, officer in charge of PHD’s White Sands Detachment.

 |Date Taken: